vtavernier/vtavernier.github.io/content/posts/arduino-internals-whats-behind-the-magic.md

 Browsing through this repository, among the files we already discovered, we notice some metadata (`boards.txt`) which reference the documentation for the...
 Arduino CLI?
-More specifically for this file, the [platform specification](https://arduino.github.io/arduino-cli/latest/platform-specification/) which explains a tiny bit more what we're looking for:
+More specifically for this file, the [platform specification](https://arduino.github.io/arduino-cli/latest/platform-specification/) explains a tiny bit more what we're looking for:

 > Platforms add support for new boards to the Arduino development software.
 They are installable either via Boards
 > Manager or manual installation to the hardware folder of Arduino's sketchbook folder (AKA "user directory").